WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 Astringent Air and Earth Increases Vata, decreases Pitta and Kapha

-With the readable display of 6 tastes and their effect on Dosha, each one of us can make the right food choices.
-As stated above, each Dosha is a combination of two elements, out of the five basic elements or Earth.
-The remaining three elements need to be added from the food, to create the right balance.
+As stated above, each Dosha is a combination of two elements, out of the five basic elements of Earth.
+The remaining three elements need to be added to the food, to create the right balance.

 How to Balance Your Dosha: Balancing the Three Doshas with Diet and Lifestyle